totalnoMartina/aromatic-experience/TESTING.md

 ### Unfixed bugs

 At the moment 'Facebook Login' is in the 'Login' page, instead on a 'SignUp Page', I cannot seem to find any videos about controlling 'allauth' templates
+Tried to implement Update/Delete Comments, most tutorials show how to do same but with Post only, so I could not understand how to manipulate a comment that is between a post and user.
 ## Issues

 The early deployment worked quite well from the start, as I practiced with redoing the walthrough projects within LMS, and all documents were rendering well from the start as I gathered only relevant dependencies combining videos of 'I Think, Therefore I Blog' and 'Boutique Ado'.